rollerd/aws_autoscale_etcd_cluster/README.md

 - There is an SNS message when the cluster comes up that triggers the $LATEST lambda function and it errors.
 Its not an autoscaling event (confirmation maybe?).
 Need to figure out what it is and respond accordingly.
 No impact on anything else.

 - Fix/make the returns in the inner functions more robust/actually mean something to the calling function

+- Add some alerting to let users know if the lambda script fails